eputnam77/GovDocVerify/.dev/ADRs/0003-interfaces.md

 Accepted

 ## Context
 The project offers a FastAPI backend with a modern React frontend.
-A simple Gradio interface is also provided for quick experimentation and for deployment on Hugging Face Spaces.
-All three interfaces share the same core logic.
+A lightweight web interface was previously included for quick experimentation but has since been removed.
+All interfaces share the same core logic.

 ## Decision
 - Keep the FastAPI service as the primary API layer.
 - Maintain the React application in `frontend/` for production use.
-- Retain the Gradio UI under `documentcheckertool/interfaces` as an optional legacy interface.

 ## Consequences
 - The core package remains interface-agnostic.